Outlook

 In its current day-to-day business activities Sampo Group is exposed to various risks and uncertainties, mainly through its major business units.
 Major risks affecting the Group companies’ profitability and its variation are market, credit, insurance and operational risks.
 At the Group level, sources of risks are the same, although they are not directly additive due to the effects of diversification.

 Uncertainties in the form of major unforeseen events may have an immediate impact on the Group’s profitability.
 The identification of unforeseen events is easier than the estimation of their probabilities, timing, and potential outcomes.
-Macroeconomic and financial market developments affect Sampo Group primarily through the market risk exposures it carries via its insurance company investment portfolios and liabilities and through strategic investments.
+Macroeconomic and financial market developments affect Sampo Group primarily through the market risk exposures it carries via its insurance company investment portfolios and insurance liabilities and through strategic investments.
 Over time, adverse macroeconomic effects could also have an impact on Sampo’s operational business, for example by reducing economic growth or increasing claims costs.

-raising the prospect of a potential energy crisis, and the war in Ukraine continues to represent a major economic risk.
+Inflation has continued to fall in 2024 with euro-area headline inflation starting to approach the central bank target.
+The worst of the recent inflation surge seems to be over unless geopolitical events cause new shocks to energy prices.
+However, the continued strength of Europe’s labour market and rapid wage growth could keep price pressures elevated.
+This creates uncertainty on whether central banks will be keeping interest rates elevated longer than expected.
+This may lead to both a significant slowdown in economic growth and a deterioration in the debt service capacity of businesses, households and governments, raising the risk of abrupt asset repricing in financial markets.
+Furthermore, the potential escalation of wars in Ukraine and the Middle East represent a major economic risk.
 These developments are currently causing significant uncertainties in economic and capital market development.
 At the same time rapidly evolving hybrid threats create new challenges for states and businesses.
 There are also a number of widely identified macroeconomic, political and other sources of uncertainty which can, in various ways, affect the financial services industry in a negative manner.

 Sampo Group’s insurance exposures in Russia or Ukraine are limited to certain Nordic industrial line clients, with coverage subject to war exclusions.
 On the asset side, Sampo has no material direct investments in Russia or Ukraine.
 Given the limited direct exposure, the biggest risk from the war in Ukraine to Sampo relates to the second order capital markets’ and macroeconomic effects outlined above.
-There were no material COVID-19 effects in the Group’s insurance operations in the third quarter of 2023.
-Given the limited impact of COVID-19 and the increasing

 Other sources of uncertainty are unforeseen structural changes in the business environment and already identified trends and potential wide-impact events.
 These external drivers may have a long-term impact on how Sampo Group’s business will be conducted.
-Examples of identified trends are demographic changes,sustainability issues, and technological developments in areas such as artificial intelligence and digitalisation including threats posed by cybercrime.
+Examples of identified trends are demographic changes, sustainability issues, and technological developments in areas such as artificial intelligence and digitalisation including threats posed by cybercrime.

 Updated